-We have the pleasure of chatting with 200 travellers every day at our wickets – and after spending the last 19 years hearing about all of their international adventures, the single best piece of advice that we can share is to ensure that you tip well while abroad.
+We have the pleasure of chatting with hundreds of travellers each week at our wickets — and after spending the last 10 years hearing about all of their international adventures, the single best piece of advice that we can share is to ensure that you tip well while abroad.

 Tipping is a common way to thank service providers, but when it’s done right, it can also be a way to ensure that your experience is memorable before the service is even delivered.

 Cash is king

 When tipping abroad, ensure that you have cash on hand.
 Some countries don’t have the ability to process tips on your credit card.
 Others may have the ability to process a tip, but the tip is then either shared amongst many or kept by management entirely.
 Since tipping often begins at the very beginning of a trip, plan ahead and equip yourself with a variety of small denominations suitable for tipping.
 Also ensure that your tip budget is converted to the local or preferred currency.
 Lastly, never tip in Canadian or American coin.
 Coin is non-negotiable when abroad.
 Leaving a toonie is as effective as leaving a handful of buttons on the table.

 When in doubt, generosity wins